nstankov-bg/docs.plutus-community.com/book/docs/setup/Ubuntu.md

 Single-user Nix installation has advantages.
  - No daemon and socket are created
- - A group of a dozen or so nix users doesn't get created on the system
+ - A group of 32 nix users doesn't get created on the system
  - Nothing is written into `/etc`

 The single-user Nix installer requires curl